bucketeer-io/openfeature-js-client-sdk/README.md

 #### React

-We recommend using the [OpenFeature React SDK](https://openfeature.dev/docs/reference/sdks/client/web/react/) to use feature flags in your React application.
+Please use the [OpenFeature React SDK](https://openfeature.dev/docs/reference/sdks/client/web/react/) to use feature flags in your React application.

 ```typescript
 import { OpenFeatureProvider, OpenFeature } from '@openfeature/react-sdk';